studiorxch/home/_posts/2025-07-22-be-like-that-outertone.md

 ---
-title: "Truth Is & Branquis – Be Like That: Future Bass with Feeling"
+title: "Truth Is & Branquis – Be Like That: "
+subtitle: "Future Bass with Feeling"
 date: 2025-07-22
 description: "A vibrant, emotional future bass track from Outertone’s rising stars Truth Is & Branquis."
 image: /assets/img/blog/be-like-that-outertone.webp